Extrajudicial killing: Egypt

 Extrajudicial killings and death squads are common in Egypt.
 Egypt recorded and reported more than a dozen unlawful extrajudicial killings of apparent ‘terrorists’ in the country by the NSA officers and the Interior Ministry police in September 2021.
 A 101-page report detailed the ‘armed militants’ being killed in shootouts despite not posing any threat to the security forces or nations of the country while being killed, which in many cases were already in custody.
 Statements by the family and relatives of those killed claimed that the victims were not involved in any armed or violent activities.

 Eritrea

 The 2019 Universal Periodic Review of the United Nations Human Rights Council found that in 2016, Eritrean authorities committed extrajudicial killings, in the context of a "persistent, widespread and systematic attack against the civilian population" since 1991, including "the crimes of enslavement, imprisonment, enforced disappearance, torture, other inhumane acts, persecution, rape and murder".

 Ethiopia

 Extrajudicial killings and death squads are common in Ethiopia.

 Ivory Coast

 Extrajudicial killings and death squads are common in Ivory Coast.

 Kenya

 Extrajudicial executions are common in informal settlements in Kenya.
 Killings are also common in Northern Kenya under the guise of counter-terrorism operations.

 Libya

 Extrajudicial killings and death squads are common in Libya.

+South Africa

+Mob justice is a common practice in South Africa.

+Ghana

+Mob justice is also prevalent in Ghana, where communities similarly resort to extrajudicial violence in response to perceived criminal activity or witchcraft.